MrThanasiz/UoM-Erasmus-Helper/README.md

 1. Download the latest version archive (.zip) from the [releases](https://github.com/MrThanasiz/UoM-Erasmus-Helper/releases) tab.
 2. Extract the folder from the zip.
-3. **Make sure the .jar executable is in the same folder as Unis.txt.**
+3. **Make sure the .jar executable & Unis.txt are in the same folder.**
 4. Run the .jar file.